vladislav-tkach/Booliverse/README.md

 ### Prerequisites

 I hate prerequisites/dependencies that you have to install only to build sinle project and not use in any other way.
-So the only thing you will need to build this project is the C++ toolkit i.e. CMake, Build system and C++ compiler of your choice.
+So the only thing you will need to build this project is the C++ toolkit i.e. CMake, build tool and C++ compiler of your choice.
 If you don't have any tool needed installed on your PC you have two options:
 * To download it and install on your PC
 * To download it without installing only to build this project

 And both are automated!
 You only have to provide certain flags to CMake during build.

 ### Installation

-1. Clone the repo
+1. Clone the repository
    ```sh
    git clone https://github.com/vladislav-tkach/Booliverse.git
    ```